 From the scenic lakeside, the patio, with 16 tables and heat lamps for chillier weather, offers a gorgeous view of the Bellagio Fountains.

 Menus change seasonally.
 Guests have a choice of a five-course degustation or a four-course prix fixe tasting dinner.
-The degustation menu includes Maine lobster salad with apple-champagne vinaigrette, pan-seared U-10-size Day Boat scallop with fresh asparagus and Hollandaise mousseline, halibut with purple Peruvian potato carpaccio or aged lamb roti with sofrito and truffled potatoes.
-A sommelier's wine pairing with each course costs $53.
-Dinner includes dessert.
+The degustation menu may include Maine lobster salad with apple-champagne vinaigrette, pan-seared U-10-size Day Boat scallop with fresh asparagus and Hollandaise mousseline, halibut with purple Peruvian potato carpaccio or aged lamb roti with sofrito and truffled potatoes.

-The prix fixe dinner includes a choice of one of three appetizers: butternut squash soup, poached oysters garnished with Osetra caviar or warm quail salad with sautéed artichokes and pine nuts.
-Second-course choices include ruby red shrimp with roasted pears, a ragout of seasonal vegetables with foie gras or sautéed filet of black bass with saffron sauce and cauliflower mousseline (a personal favorite).
+The prix fixe dinner includes a choice of one of three appetizers like butternut squash soup, poached oysters garnished with Osetra caviar or warm quail salad with sautéed artichokes and pine nuts.
+Second-course choices may include ruby red shrimp with roasted pears, a ragout of seasonal vegetables with foie gras or sautéed filet of black bass with saffron sauce and cauliflower mousseline (a personal favorite).

 Reservations are recommended.
-Please note that the dress code recommends jackets for gentlemen.-- Staff Report
+Please note that the dress code recommends jackets for gentlemen.